mgao6767/frds/README.md

 [frds](https://github.com/mgao6767/frds/) is a Python library to simplify the complexities often encountered in financial research.
 It provides a collection of ready-to-use methods for computing a wide array of measures in the literature.

-It is developed by Dr. [Mingze Gao](https://mingze-gao.com) from the University of Sydney, as a personal project during his postdoctoral research fellowship.
+It is developed by Dr. [Mingze Gao](https://mingze-gao.com) from the Macquarie University, initially started as as a personal project during his postdoctoral research fellowship at the University of Sydney.

 ## Installation